 Have you ever heard of the Great Molasses Flood of 1919?
 Well neither had I, until I went to see Molasses in January, now playing at the Anne L. Bernstein Theater.
 With book, music and lyrics by Francine Pellegrino, one wonders how this show got the money, to be produced in New York, for a full fledged run.
 Ms. Pellegrino hasn’t the talent for this undertaking.
 At best this production can be described as amateurish.
 The whole production is one sticky disaster.
 The 19 songs, if you can call them that, neither enhance the story or move the action forward.
 There is no rhyme or reason for these songs to be sung.
 The songs also have no structure and sound like snippets of ditties, if they could have formed a coherent tune.
-They are badly pounded out on an out of time piano, heavy on the pedal.
+They are badly pounded out on an out of tune piano, heavy on the pedal.

 Then there were the lyrics, which repeated phrases three times and then went into a non rhyming or badly formed lyric.